-Being found online has become critical to any business from a local, national and global level.
+Being found online has become critical to any ecommerce business from a local, national, and global level.
 Regardless of where your target audience lives, they go online to search for information, products and services.
 When it comes to what websites show up in search results, Google controls the landscape for site ranking.

-What’s Important to Google?
+What’s Important To Google?

-Google Wants To Impress Their Users
+Google Wants To Impress Its Users

 It’s important to understand that Google works on behalf of its users.
 Their goal is to deliver the very best content to a user based on the words they type into search.
 Each year they make 500-600 updates to their algorithm all with the intent of improving the user experience.
-For this reason, it become a little easier for marketers to understand SEO and to build, design and maintain websites by thinking like a person rather than a robot.
+For this reason, it’s become a little easier for marketers to understand SEO and to build, design and maintain ecommerce websites by thinking like a person rather than a robot.

 Google Loves Content

 Content marketing is a marketing strategy that focuses on creating and publishing valuable, relevant, and frequent content to attract and retain your target audience.
 It’s a consistent process for communicating with prospects and customers in a way that is meaningful to them.
 You simply can’t have an effective ecommerce strategy without content marketing.

 Google crawls the content of your website pages to understand what your business is about and what products and services you offer.
 It looks at the layout of your page, the words used within the content, the position of text, how images are named and a host of other elements to determine how you will be ranked in search.